tyrellbaker-blip/CST2058246/README.md

 ## Addendum
 All necessary files have been zipped into the turned in version of the project.
 Unzipping the file should allow you to run it from the same state that we have been with all the files we've been using with minimal setup.
+Unzip the file, navigate to the directory, activate the virtual environment, and run the project.(it has a venv included or you can use your own.
+Using your own means you have to install the requirements, using the venv inside should mean you don't have to.)